 Here are our best ideas for summer activities for kids that lets them spend summer as it was meant to be enjoyed — playing outside.
 These DIY activities give your kids the chance to be creative and make their own toys from common household supplies or very modest investment.
 You don’t have to head to the nearest store for fun — make it at home!

-Sugar, corn syrup or glycerin help make bubbles last longer, but is an entirely optional ingredient.
+Sugar, corn syrup or glycerin help make bubbles last longer, but are entirely optional ingredients.
 Feel free to adjust these recipes or add food coloring (for color) or essential oils (for fragrance).

 For bubble blowers and wands, improvise with items from around the house.
 For blowers, remove the top and bottom from frozen juice cans or tomato paste, use plastic straws, or forms wands out of pipe cleaner, coat hangers, or wire.
 For wands, try a slotted spoon, cheese grater, cookie cutter, funnel, strainer, canning jar rings, fly swatter or plastic rings from a six-pack of soda.

 For the shell, use buckets without lids, empty coffee or paint cans, a cardboard oatmeal canister, different size tin cans or quart-size canning jars.
 Overturned metal pot, pans, lids, cake pans and muffin tins can also add interest to an assortment of drums.

 For the drum covers, use a cut-off balloon, nylon cloth or leather stretched over the shell, held in place with a rubber band or masking tape.
 Or use Tyvek (no-rip) paper taped tightly over the top (tape on opposite sides all the way around, pulling tightly each time tape is applied, and then secure all the way around with one long piece of tape).
 Or simply crisscross many strips of electrical tape over the vessel until the opening is completely covered.